learn-the-web/topics/javascript-syntax.md

 - Variable names must start with a letter (a–z or A–Z), underscore (_), or dollar sign ($) and should only contain letters, numbers (0–9), underscores, and dollar signs.
 - Variable names *are* case-sensitive.
-- The naming convention in Javascript is to use camel case to distinguish words.
+- The naming convention in JavaScript is to use camel case to distinguish words.

 ```js
 // Multiple variables can be declared with one var keyword